 - Photo editing software (for install) – We recommend Lightroom and Photoshop by Adobe (both paid software).
 If you can not afford to pay a monthly fee to Adobe creative suite, you can try picmonkey.

-- Graphic design – As your blog/business grow, you may find yourself needing graphic design services.
+- Graphic design – As your blog/business grows, you may find yourself needing graphic design services.
 These may include banner designs, brochure designs, business cards…etc. We recommend using a professional outsourcing company like Konsus.

 - Compress photos for faster page load times.
 This is important for both your readers and SEO